“This is a moment fraught with possibility.” Isabelle Tracy, Parallel State: State of the Nation podcast 27 March 2020

 Thanks to Simon Poulter and Sophie Mellor for an (as yet unrealised) opportunity to present Exploding myths: the future of artists’ livelihoods at CAMP in 2020; ERS (Liverpool John Moores University) for an invitation to present Resetting support to artists at What We Don’t Talk About When We Talk About The Artist-Led symposium, 31 January 2020; to Rose Butler, Jon Dovey, Tim Etchells, Adrian Friedli, Simon Poulter, Isabelle Tracy and Hwa Young Jung, my collaborators in two Parallel State: State of the Nation podcasts (on 27 March 2020 and artist Eve Esse for conversations as part of her being writer in residence with CAMP.

-This text is drawn from analysis and commentary in my doctoral thesis Artists’ livelihoods: the artists and arts policy conundrum, 2019 (unpublished).
+This text which draws from analysis and commentary from my doctoral thesis Artists’ livelihoods: the artists in arts policy conundrum, 2019 available at http://e‑space.mmu.ac.uk/62635…,

 a‑n The Artists Information Company.
 (2011) ‘ACE Wednesday’, www.a‑n.co.uk/resource/ace-wednesday